 The sound of it makes will break the silence of the night with a dynamic melody.
 Soon visitors may observe dancers following the music.
 While the head of the village offers their prayer on the terrace of Candi Sukuh.

 Then they will pass a candle for everyone to offer their prayer.
 The end of the ceremony is the most awaited part.
 Where everyone will fight their way to get their share of the offer.
 The humble offering has once again become the source of prosperity of the people.

 For a humble site such as Candi Sukuh this cultural site holds notable events across the year.
 Annually, Candi Sukuh holds a two days festival known as Srawung Seni Candi.
 It marks and commemorates the changing of the year.
 Start on New Year’s Eve and lasts until the first day of New Year.

 The festiveness of last year’s festival for instance.
 It brings not only local cultural activists.
 But also a well-known cultural-art performer across Indonesia.
 And also International artists such as Claire Loussouarn from France, Tetsuro Koyano from Japan, and Sha Sha Higby from Canada to attend the event.

 On the first day morning, the event will start with distributing plants.
 In the afternoon, participants can join in a yoga session.
 Right afterward follow with a night vigil known as tirakatan in the evening.
 It doesn’t stop there.
 Because next day tourists can participate in a ceremonial rite in the temple at 9 a.m.
 Where locals chant prayers in the tranquility of the morning.

-The main celebration takes place at the Garuda Stage, resides next to the temple complex.
+The main celebration takes place at the Garuda Stage, which resides next to the temple complex.
 Tourists can enjoy the parade and traditional dance performances and play.
 Srawung Seni Candi is the best opportunity to experience a mystical and tranquil night.
 While celebrating the welcoming of a new year.